Inground Vinyl Pool Liner Thickness: Basics, Costs, and Options

 Concrete pools are durable as well and won’t be scratched or split by dog claws or sharp objects that fall in the pool.
 While they have a higher lifetime cost for maintenance, they look classic and don’t lose resale value due to future vinyl liner replacements.

 For the best choice of pool for your family, we recommend you learn more about the differences between vinyl liner pools, concrete pools, and fiberglass pools before making your final decision.
-You can also download our free ebook by clicking the button below.
+You can also download our free ebook which compares these three pool types in-depth by clicking the button below.